 Raw materials used by Adient in connection with its operations include steel, aluminum, polyurethane chemicals, fabrics, leather, vinyl and polypropylene.
 Continuing into fiscal 2024, the automotive industry has experienced volatility in commodity prices.
 This price volatility may continue into the future as demand increases and/or supply is constrained.
 During fiscal 2025, commodity prices and availability could fluctuate throughout the year and significantly affect Adient's results of operations.
-Refer to the Principal Risks and Uncertainties section for additional information on risks associated with the supply of Adient's raw materials.
+Refer to the Sustainability heading in this Item 1, "Business" for information on sustainability actions Adient is taking with its products and related materials, and refer to Item 1A, "Risk Factors" of this Form 10-K for additional information on risks associated with the supply of Adient's raw materials.